 Major Story Arcs

-Surviving the explosion, Sylar begins the hunt for his birth parents.
+Surviving the explosion when the heat melts the glass in his head, Sylar begins the hunt for his birth parents.
 To this end he tracks down and tortures a number of people who may have the information, including his adoptive father.
-During his hunt he is ambushed by agents of Nathan Petrelli, who he is able to easily defeat.
+During his hunt he is ambushed by agents of Nathan Petrelli, whom he is able to easily defeat.
 Taking one of the agents hostage, he invades the home of Luke Campbell, who reveals that he knows something of Sylar's real father.
 The pair travel to a diner that Sylar recalls from his childhood, and Sylar is able to recover memories of his childhood, including the fact that he witnessed his father killing his mother.
 Sylar finally finds his father, who is dying of cancer, and learns that he inherited his power to take the powers of others from his father.
 After the pair fight Sylar leaves him to die slowly of his disease.
-He next joins Emile Danko in his hunt for superhumans.
-During their first mission he acquires the power to shapeshift.
-This power causes trouble for him, as he finds it increasingly difficult to fully shift back into his true form, as well as finding that some of the memories and traits of those he impersonates continue to linger in his mind, driving him to an identity crisis.
+He next joins Emile Danko in his hunt for superhumans, with the obvious ulterior motive of acquiring more powers and killing fellow superhumans.
+During their first mission he acquires the power to shapeshift, which causes trouble for him as he finds it increasingly difficult to fully shift back into his true form, as well as finding that some of the memories and traits of those he impersonates continue to linger in his mind, driving him to an identity crisis.
 Impersonating Nathan, he formulates a plan to impersonate the President of the United States.
 Confronted by Nathan, he defeats him, but is then attacked by Danko, allowing Nathan to escape.
 He frames Danko for murder and eventually kills Nathan, stealing the latter's power and identity.
-He is then psychically convinced that he is Nathan.
+He is then captured and psychically convinced that he is actually Nathan by Matt Parkman.

-Living as Nathan, he begins to recover some memories of being Sylar, which eventually results in him being shot and left for dead in a shallow grave.
-Reviving, he finds he has amnesia, and wanders until he encounters a travelling carnival the houses powered individuals.
+Living as Nathan, he begins to recover some memories of being Sylar as well as absorbing unsavoury memories from Nathan's past, which eventually results in him being shot and left for dead in a shallow grave.
+Reviving, he finds he has amnesia, and wanders until he encounters a travelling carnival that houses powered individuals.
 Attempts are soon made to recover his memories, and he finds himself repulsed at who he used to be.
-Soon the Nathan persona reasserts itself and he flees the carnival, seeking aid from his "brother", Peter.
-The pair are eventually shown the true Nathan's dead body, and seek Matt Parkman, who was responsible for turning Sylar into Nathan.
+Soon the Nathan persona reasserts itself and he flees the carnival, seeking aid from his "brother," Peter.
+The pair are eventually shown the true Nathan's dead body, and together seek Matt Parkman, who was responsible for turning Sylar into Nathan.
 Matt, meanwhile, is being tormented by Sylar's mind, which has latched onto his own and attempts to force Matt to reunite his mind and his body.
 Eventually, Sylar manages to take control of Matt's body, though Matt resists and almost manages to commit suicide.
-However, they are rescued by Nathan and Peter, and Sylar is able to orchestrate the return of his mind to his body.
-Though the Nathan persona resists, Sylar eventually takes control of his body once more.
+However, they are rescued by Nathan and Peter, and Sylar is able to orchestrate the return of his mind to his body despite the resistance of the Nathan persona, which ultimately dies.
 He next seeks out Claire, and after a discussion with her he determines that removing all of his powers is the only way for him to be happy again.
-He forces Matt to remove his powers, but Matt fails, and instead traps Sylar in a nightmare and locks him in the basement of his house.
-He is soon joined in the nightmare by Peter, and the pair reconcile and eventually orchestrate an escape from Sylar's mind.
+He forces Matt to remove his powers, but Matt fails and instead traps Sylar in a nightmare and locks his unconscious body in the basement of his house.
+He is joined in the nightmare by Peter, and the pair reconcile over several years of dream time and eventually orchestrate an escape from Sylar's mind.

 Brave New World

-The pair attempt to leave Matt's home, and Matt refuses to allow Sylar to leave until eventually being convinced that Sylar has changed.
+Newly freed, the pair attempt to leave Matt's home, which Matt allows only after being convinced that Sylar has changed.
 Sylar and Peter then travel to New York where they rescue Emma Coolidge from Eric Doyle.
 Sylar reflects that rescuing Emma and defeating, but not killing, Doyle made him feel good.
-He then embarks on his career as a hero.
+He decides to use his powers for good, and embarks on his career as a hero.

 Powers and Abilities